NXT TakeOver: WarGames (2019): Background

-TakeOver was a series of professional wrestling shows that began in May 2014, as WWE's then-developmental league NXT held their second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of their NXT live specials.
-Announced on November 19, 2018, the 2019 WarGames was scheduled as the 27th NXT TakeOver event and was held on November 23, 2019, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois as a support show for that year's Survivor Series pay-per-view.
-It was the third in the TakeOver: WarGames chronology, a subseries of TakeOvers that feature the WarGames match and were originally held as a support show for WWE's annual Survivor Series pay-per-view.
-It was also the first NXT TakeOver held following NXT's recognition as one of WWE's three main brand divisions in September.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's developmental brand, NXT, held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.

+WarGames was an annual subseries of TakeOver events that centered on the WarGames match and were held as support shows for WWE's annual Survivor Series for the main roster.
+Announced on November 19, 2018, the third WarGames event was scheduled for Saturday, November 23, 2019, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
+It was the 27th TakeOver event and was held as a support show for that year's Survivor Series at the same venue.
+This was also the first TakeOver held following NXT's recognition as one of WWE's three main brands in September.

-NXT previously held a recurring subseries of TakeOvers titled TakeOver: Chicago, which were each held at the Allstate Arena.
-The 2019 WarGames was also held at the Allstate Arena; however, it was only part of the WarGames chronology and not also part of the Chicago chronology, which ended with TakeOver: Chicago II.
+NXT previously held an annual subseries of TakeOver events titled TakeOver: Chicago, both of which were held at the Allstate Arena in 2017 and 2018.
+Although the 2019 WarGames was the third TakeOver held at the venue, it was not considered as part of the TakeOver: Chicago subseries as it was part of the WarGames subseries.

+The WarGames match is a type of roofless steel cage match that surrounds two rings placed side by side.
+It is contested by two or three teams composed of three to six members each.
+One member from each team starts in the cage, and every couple of minutes, another team member enters in a staggered format until all participants have entered.
+Once all participants are in the cage, the match officially begins and the first team to score a pinfall or submission wins, while escaping the cage is a forfeit.